Purpose

 - The krshd daemon retrieves the following information from

-- A Kerberos service ticket.
+the initial socket: - A Kerberos service ticket.

 - A null-terminated string of at most 16 bytes interpreted as the